DS-100/sp23/syllabus.md

 ### Communicate Issues with Course Staff

+**We take all complaints about unprofessional or discriminatory behavior seriously.**
 Professionalism and respect for diversity are not just matters between students; they also apply to how the course staff treat the students.
 The staff of this course will treat you in a way that respects our differences.
 However, despite our best efforts, we might slip up, hopefully inadvertently.
 If you are concerned about classroom environment issues created by the staff or overall class dynamic, please feel free to talk to us about it.
 The instructors in particular welcome any comments or concerns regarding conduct of the course and the staff.
+See [below](#office-hours-and-communication) for how to best reach us.

 We are committed to creating a learning environment welcoming of all students that supports a diversity of thoughts, perspectives and experiences and respects your identities and backgrounds (including race, ethnicity, nationality, gender identity, socioeconomic class, sexual orientation, language, religion, ability, and more.)
 To help accomplish this: